 You can estimate the number of functional units likely to be sold until a product is certified (if the number is unknown).
-The estimate must be credible and plausible and you must explain how the estimate was reached.
+The estimate must be credible and plausible, and you must explain how the estimate was reached.
 Acceptable estimation methods include comparisons with routine projects, like products, similar certified products, or a stakeholder survey of interest in buying the certified product.
-This estimate should not be less than 10 per cent of likely productions for an opt-in product.